lookit/lookit-docs/docs/source/contribute-github-issue.rst

 .. image:: _static/img/tutorial/issue.png
     :alt: Issue on GitHub

-Lookit staff may respond to ask for further information, schedule it for future development, and/or wait for community feedback about the idea to gauge demand.
+CHS staff may respond to ask for further information, schedule it for future development, and/or wait for community feedback about the idea to gauge demand.